-Most homeowners would agree: there is nothing worse than discovering you have fleas in the home.
-Millions of households in the United States alone have reported flea infestations and this is bad news for friends, family and pets.
+Most homeowners would agree: there is nothing worse than discovering you have flea and ticks in the home.
+Millions of households in the United States alone have reported flea and tick infestations and this is bad news for friends, family and pets.

 Fleas are small six-legged insects that eat the blood of their hosts, predominantly pets.
 Their bodies have been developed to jump and their compressed shape makes it easy for them to travel throughout your pet’s hair.
 Fleas, which have four stages of life development (egg, larva, pupa and adult), are attracted to humid and warm conditions.

 Both humans and pets face danger when physical contact is made with fleas.
 For pets, it can lead to an array of medical conditions, such as skin irritation, tapeworms, hair loss, anemia and flea allergy dermatitis.
 For humans, a flea can locate themselves on their hair, which can cause itching and soreness.